Fano 3-folds and double covers by half elephants: Introduction

 \subsection{Main Theorem}

-We consider Fano 3-folds that embed anticanonically in codimension 4 into weighted projective spaces.
-The aim of this paper is to systematically build at least one deformation family for 34 of the Hilbert series in $\mathscr{H}^2_{\text{BS}}$.
-The strategy is to retrieve them from just as many codimension 4 Fano 3-folds $X$ of index 1 by performing a quotient by a $\Z/2\Z$ action $\gamma$ on the ambient spaces of these $X$.
+We consider Fano 3-folds that are embedded primitively into weighted projective spaces in codimension 4.
+The aim of this paper is to systematically build at least one deformation family for each 34 of the Hilbert series in $\mathscr{H}^2_{\text{BS}}$.
+The strategy is to retrieve them from just as many deformation families of codimension 4 Fano 3-folds $X$ of Fano index 1 by performing a quotient by a $\Z/2\Z$ action $\gamma$ on the ambient spaces of these $X$'s.

 The construction we achieve is summarised in this diagram:

 The Main Theorem we prove is